 Nina is the rich and spoiled daughter of a rich businessman.
 One day while horse-riding she loses control of her horse and is rescued by a young man named Dilip.
 Dilip instantly takes a ...
 See full summary »

 In hopes of improving his lifestyle, a poor peasant re-locates to Bombay virtually penniless.
 It is late at night and he is thirsty, and he is unable to find water anywhere.
 A singing drunk offers him money to buy some alcohol, but the money is snatched away by a taxi-driver.
 In desperation, the peasant attempts to drink from a fire hydrant, but is stopped by a Police Constable.
 Then he sneaks into a multi-storied apartment complex, and is mistaken for a thief.
 The entire building, which consists of over 200 units, housing nearly a 1000 people, set out to hunt him down.
 He first stumbles into the house of Kailash - who makes illicit alcohol, while his daughter is secretly romancing another tenant, Pradeep; the peasant then runs into another apartment - just in time to see the husband attempting to steal his wife, Meenu's valuables, so that he can get enough money to gamble on a race-horse; he hides in a drum and makes his way around the huge building and ends up as a corpse at the ...
 Written by

 The film shows the double standards of our society, the cruelty and the corruptness, but not in a stereotypical way.
 It is natural and real.
-This naive peasant represents the simple common man who becomes a victim for no fault of his own.
+This naive peasant represents the simple common man who becomes a victim for no fault of his own, not only in India but in the entire world.
 He encounters different sorts of thefts and crimes committed by those so-called "respectable" citizens of the city, those who call him a thief and chase him just because he yearns for a few drops of water so that they can hide their own misdemeanors.
 This is so unbelievable yet so true.